tri-cods/github-pages/more/markdown.md

 ## Headings and Emphasis

-We'll be using markdown to create a syllabus, and then using Git to track any changes we make to it.
 Markdown allows us to format textual features like headings, emphasis, links, and lists in a plain text file using a streamlined set of notations that humans can interpret without much training.
 Markdown files usually have a .md extension.

 In markdown, we insert headings with a single hash mark like this: